articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 • ASEAN Capital Markets Forum, Green Bond Standards (AGBS).

 Our alignment analysis typically has two possible outcomes: aligned, or not aligned.
 An opinion of aligned means that, in our view, the financing meets the minimum requirements for alignment with the relevant Principles.
 In rare cases, we determine the financing to be conceptually aligned, which means we believe it meets the minimum requirements for alignment with the relevant Principles, but that characteristics of the financing do not technically match the scope of the Principles.
 In those cases, we apply the Principles as closely as possible, after making any necessary changes to our analysis.
-For example, this could be relevant for funds or other sustainability frameworks that are not directly tied to a financial instrument.
+For example, this could be relevant for a bank's sustainability lending or investing framework not directly tied to a financial instrument.

 Our alignment analysis is organized into standardized analytical components that match the common areas of the various Principles.
 The analytical components we use to determine our alignment opinion are: